-So, you hand your monthly report to your client on the 5th of each month, but some conversions are recorded after that.
+So, you hand over your monthly report to your client on the 5th of each month, but some conversions are recorded after that.
 That’s not good, and it’s a problem and you need a fix.

 Here’s one: Use the Rolling view instead of the Periodic view.

 The rolling view is an ongoing portrait of your performance.
 Depending on the chosen time range, it shows the last 7 days, the last 30 days, the last 90 days, etc.